-The family may designate any qualified family member as the head of household.
+The family may request a change of head of household.
 The head of household must have the legal capacity to enter into a lease under state and local law.
-A minor who is emancipated under state law may be designated as head of household.
+An emancipated minor under state law may be designated as head of household.
+The head of household is responsible for ensuring that the family fulfills all of its responsibilities under the program, alone or in conjunction with a co- head or spouse.